Missing persons in Mexico: 21st century

 Between August 2004 and January 2005, 27 American citizens disappeared in the area around Nuevo Laredo, Tamaulipas.
 In 2006, the Mexican government declared a war on drug cartels, which has led to increased violence and rates of disappearances.

 Between 2008 and 2009, Ciudad Juárez, Chihuahua, saw 347 reports of missing women; 18 cases were still active by March 2009.
 Local activists criticized officials for saying the majority of missing women had left voluntarily.
-Missing persons cases continue to be a pressing problem in Juárez through 2012.
+Missing persons cases were a pressing problem in Juárez through 2012.

 Between 2006 and 2012, at least 24,102 unidentified bodies were buried in graves across the country.

 In September 2014, 43 students from Ayotzinapa Rural Normal School were abducted and disappeared in Iguala, Guerrero, in an event known as the Iguala mass kidnapping.
 The event brought the issue of missing persons into the Mexican public consciousness, giving faces and names to the issue.
 Those searching for the students in the following months uncovered the remains of 130 people previously reported missing.

 In early 2018, the United Nations suggested the Mexican Navy had disappeared at least 23 people, including five minors, in Tamaulipas.
 According to residents, many of the disappearances occurred during a "rampage" by Marines after cartel gunmen attacked three Navy patrols on Palm Sunday.
 The navy later released a statement that "it would cooperate with all investigations".

 In 2021, over 100 people went missing on the 124-mile long stretch of road from the cities of Monterrey to Nuevo Laredo, earning it the nickname the "highway of death".
 In 2022, the official number of missing persons cases grew to over 100,000, the first time this had occurred since record keeping began in 1962.